 Geoprocessing is a fundamental part of GIS operations.
 Geoprocessing provides data analysis, data management, and data conversion tools.
 A geoprocessing service is a collection of geoprocessing tools published to a server site to perform tasks necessary for manipulating and analyzing geographic information across a wide range of disciplines.

 Geoprocessing services allow you to share custom analysis tools in ArcGIS Server, a component of ArcGIS Enterprise.
 Data is stored and processing occurs on the server site, rather than on your machine.
 This makes it possible for multiple client applications to run analysis using the same geoprocessing service, even concurrently.
 Though geoprocessing services can be directly accessed on a server site and integrated into web apps, they often run web tools hosted in the ArcGIS Enterprise portal.

-A geoprocessing service can contain one or more tools that use input data entered in a client application, process it, and return output in the form of features, maps, reports, or files.
+A geoprocessing service can contain one or more tools that use input data provided in a client application, process it, and return output in the form of features, maps, reports, or files.
 These tools are first authored and run in ArcGIS Pro or ArcGIS Desktop before being shared to a server.

 Because a geoprocessing service can reference any geoprocessing tool, it can be used for many things including the following examples:

 - Calculate the probable evacuation area for a hazardous chemical spill.